Rajasthan cabinet expansion: Pilot's people get berths, bigger say for SCs, women | Politics

 All 20 members of the earlier ministry had submitted their resignations just ahead of the long-awaited reshuffle.
 But only three, including state Congress chief Govind Singh Dotasra, have been dropped with the party deciding to follow the one man, one post formula.

-The expansion, two years ahead of the next assembly polls, also gives Dalits and women a stronger presence in the Ashok Gehlot government.
+The expansion, two years ahead of the next assembly polls, also gives Dalits and women a stronger presence in the government.

 Apart from the elevation of SC ministers Mamta Bhupesh, Bhajan Lal Jatav and Tikaram Jully to the cabinet rank, another member from the community, Govindram Meghwal, was inducted at that level.